-Revision 17-5; Effective September 1, 2017
+Revision 18-2; Effective September 3, 2018

-Any information, including information on third-party insurance, obtained by the Program Support Unit (PSU) staff must be shared with the Medicaid for the Elderly and People with Disabilities (MEPD) specialist to prevent the applicant or member from having to provide the information twice.
-Any information obtained by managed care organization (MCO) staff must be immediately forwarded to the PSU staff so it can be passed on to the MEPD specialist.
+Any information, including information on third-party insurance, obtained by Program Support Unit (PSU) staff must be shared with the Medicaid for the Elderly and People with Disabilities (MEPD) specialist to prevent the applicant or member from having to provide the information twice.
+Any information obtained by managed care organization (MCO) staff must be immediately forwarded to PSU staff so it can be passed on to the MEPD specialist.

-Inform Medical Assistance Only (MAO) applicants of the importance of providing the most complete packet possible to the MEPD specialist.
+Inform medical assistance only (MAO) applicants of the importance of providing the most complete packet possible to the MEPD specialist.
 Explain that failure to submit the required documentation to the MEPD specialist could delay completion of the application or cause the application to be denied.

 Ensuring the following items are included greatly facilitates the financial eligibility process: